Bharathrdaniel/Data-Analysis/README.md

 - Use the SQL scripts to query and clean data in your own database.

 ## License:
-This project is licensed under the RAJ License.
+This project is licensed under the BR License.